 Health Care for Migratory and Seasonal Agricultural Workers

 Sources estimate that there are between 4 and 4.5 million agricultural workers in the United States.
-In 2015, migrant health centers provided care to more than 910,000 migratory and seasonal agricultural workers (MSAW) and their families around the United States.
+In 2020, health centers provided care to more than 977,000 migratory and seasonal agricultural workers (MSAW) and their families around the United States.

-The federal Health Resources and Services Administration (HRSA), through the Bureau of Primary Health Care (BPHC), administers approximately $5.1 billion in federal grant support to over 1,400 community health centers through 10,000 clinic sites in all 50 states and territories.
+The federal Health Resources and Services Administration (HRSA), through the Bureau of Primary Health Care (BPHC), administers federal grant support to 1,400 community health centers through 13,000 clinic sites in all 50 states and territories.
 A portion of those centers and sites specialize in meeting the unique health care needs of the MSAW population.

 Resources on Migratory and Seasonal Agricultural Workers